 Horses need the bulk fiber of hay to stay healthy.
 Although they can eat grain, they still need a forage substitute that provides the +20% fiber content that good pasture or hay provides.
 There are a few things that you can feed horses as substitute to hay.
 Whatever you decide to feed, it's important to start feeding any of these fodder substitutes gradually and carefully monitor your horse's condition.

 Beet pulp is a by-product of the sugar beet and is often fed to horses.
-I noticed that when I fed beet pulp during the winter months, my horses ate less hay.
+Many horse owners notiice that when they feed beet pulp, horses eat less hay.
 Feeding beet pulp is easy and it can be fed dry or wet.
 In hot weather, wet beet pulp can sour and in cold weather, freeze to the feed tub.
 Beet pulps contains fiber, calcium, protein but no vitamins.
 Beet pulp can be fed in combination with hay or other fodders and a complete concentrate.

 If you read books about horse care in bygone times, you might be aware that straw was commonly fed to horses.
 You may have a horse that is quite happy to munch on its straw bedding.
 Most of us view straw as bedding only.
 Straw is the stalks of harvested grains.
 Because the plant has come to the end of its life cycle, it has no nutrition.
 But used in combination with a concentrate that provides ample nutrition that includes mineral, vitamins and proteins, oat straw can give horses something to graze on.
 Rye straw may carry a fungus that can affect mares in foal.
 Wheat and barley straw are less appealing to horses.
 Youngsters or seniors may not be able to digest straw easily.